Layoffs mount in state’s aviation industry, as Boeing suppliers and airline contractors cut back

 - Sekisui Aerospace, formerly Aim Aerospace, manufactures composite parts at plants in Renton and Sumner.
 It’s laying off 111 people.

-- Pioneer Human Services, a non-profit providing jobs for people coming out of prison, manufactures metal airplane parts in Seattle.
+- Pioneer Human Services, a nonprofit providing jobs for people coming out of prison, manufactures metal airplane parts in Seattle.
 It’s laying off 59 people.

 - Cadence Aerospace, Giddens Industries machines and manufactures airplane parts in Everett.
 It’s laying off 72 people.